davidngug/alx-system_engineering-devops/0x02-shell_redirections/README.md

-13.13-unique --> takes a list of words as input and prints only words that appear exactly once 14.14-findthatword --> Displays lines containing a specific pattern in /etc/passwd in this case 'root' 15.15-countthatword --> displays the number of lines that contain the pattern bin in the file  /etc/passwd
+13.13-unique --> takes a list of words as input and prints only words that appear exactly once 14.14-findthatword --> Displays lines containing a specific pattern in /etc/passwd in this case 'root' 15.15-countthatword --> displays the number of lines that contain the pattern bin in the file  /etc/passwd 16.16-whatsnext --> Display lines containing the pattern root and 3 lines after them in the file